-We’d been travelling for 18 months and had made our first stop home.
+We’d been travelling for 18 months and had made our first stop home to Australia in a long while.
 Seeing all our friends around us settled into their recently-purchased houses, many married and with babies, we were wondering whether we were doing the right thing.

 We love to travel and we are the happiest when we’re on the road, but seeing everyone take a more traditional (and some could say stable) life path, we had begun questioning our own.

 We were loving working for ourselves, but the income was up and down and never as reliable as it would be if we held down a full-time salary job.

 I was feeling full of self-doubt.
 We were happy, but were we on the right path?
 Was our business doing its best?
 How come our blog readership wasn’t increasing?

 I needed to take a step back, breathe a little, and regain my confidence.